| |

 Denise E. Kirschner, Reconstructing Microbial Pathogenesis

-ASM News Vol 67, Numer 11, 2001
+ASM News Vol 67, Numer 11, 2001, PMID: n/a, PMCID: n/a, NIHMSID: n/a.

 Jorge X. Velasco-Hernandez, Jose A. Garcia, Denise E. Kirschner